• Skip to primary navigation

 The Head Radical has been one of the most popular models of tennis racquets in the world for decades.

-Head Radical Pro on the tennis court
+Head Radical 2025 tennis racquet

 See our ratings, plus the pros and cons of the Head Radical below for a quick glance at how it performs compared to other tennis racquets.